Here’s a classic itinerary suggestion for a week in Israel, featuring highlights like Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 5: Explore Jerusalem

-• Then visit Tomb of the Virgin Mary at the foot of Mount of Olives, believed by Christians to be the burial place of Mary.
+- Then visit Tomb of the Virgin Mary at the foot of Mount of Olives, believed by Christians to be the burial place of Mary.
+The existing church and tomb trace their origins to the 6th century.
+The tomb is located in a small, softly lit, and peaceful chamber.

 Day 6: Explore Jerusalem

-• In late afternoon visit Mahane Yehuda Market which is a lively marketplace with vendors selling everything from souvenirs to aromatic spices.
+- In late afternoon visit Mahane Yehuda Market which is a lively marketplace with vendors selling everything from souvenirs to aromatic spices.
+The roots of the market trace back to the late 1800s, when Arab and Jewish vendors first began selling their produce.
+With time, it has evolved into a vital and iconic part of the cultural scene in Jerusalem.
+In the evening, the market becomes a lively gathering place for people to connect and socialize.
 End your day with dinner at one of the many restaurants in the market.

 Day 7: Day trip to Masada & Dead Sea